devashishlohani/stcae_pids/README.md

 **Testing:**

-To evaluate the model, run the test module.
+To evaluate the model, run the test module as:

+`python3 stcae_test.py `

 The results of testing will be saved to AEComparisons.
 Once training has completed, find the saved model under Models/Thermal/{model_name}.
 To evaluate the model, set the variable pre_load to the path to this model.
 Run stcae_test.py and find the results in AEComparisons.